-I’ve long been interested in the concept of whole house music systems.
+I’ve long been interested in the concept of whole house music systems so I don’t miss a payment when I need new music.
 Basically, you can start a playlist, streaming radio station, whatever, and have it play throughout your home.
 The music is syncronized and you don’t have to blast one set of speakers just to hear it.
 Why would you want this?
 Imagine if you were throwing a party and had people hanging out in the living room and on your back deck, or your upstairs living space and downstairs recreation room.
 If you want to play music, but don’t want to run speaker cable all over the place so everyone can hear it, a whole house wireless audio system is the answer.
 You can even let your guests browse your collection and add music to the playlist.
 With some systems, they can even play songs from their phones that you don’t have. there are other scenarios for this.
 Playing music while you do chores without having to wer headphones being one that comes immediately to mind.

 - They’re kind of expensive.
 At a cost of several hundred dollars per room.